 - Less susceptibility to government seizure

 What Are IRS Penalties for Retirement Accounts?

 The IRS sets forth penalties for not following regulations on different types of retirement savings.
 The following are a few IRA investing rules to be mindful of so you know how to move a 401(k) to a gold IRA without any penalties:

 - If you exceed the contribution limits, you may incur a penalty of 6%.
 Example: if you exceed the contribution limit by $500, you would be penalized $30 every year until the mistake is corrected

 - If you have an IRA, you are not allowed to invest in collectibles, which includes artwork, rugs, antiques, stamps, and other items as defined by IRS Section 408(m)(2).
 Tax penalties may result.
 This does not include qualified precious metals.

 - Withdrawing any distributions before reaching the age of 59 1/2 incurs a 10% penalty plus income tax.
 Exceptions include death or disability of the IRA owner, withdrawals to pay certain medical bills, first time home purchases, and higher education expenses.
 Additionally, the CARES Act allows for early withdrawal in 2020 for up to $100,000 if you are a “qualified individual”: you, a spouse, or dependent are diagnosed with COVID-19, you experience financial difficulties due to job loss, furlough, reduction in hours, or lack of childcare.

-4 Steps for How to Transfer a Conventional IRA Into a Gold IRA
+4 Steps for How to Transfer or Convert a Conventional IRA Into a Gold IRA

 If you’re new to transferring an IRA or rolling over a 401(k), and more specifically, transferring or rolling over into a gold IRA, we’ve put together a simple 4-step process to get you started.
 Of course, always keep in mind the IRS guidelines for rollovers and distributions to ensure that you are complying with regulations.